-This book is perfect for any parent or educators wanting to learn more about supporting their child or student.
+This book is perfect for any parent or educator wanting to learn more about supporting their child or student.
 It is also a great resource for professionals to use in sharing about SPD with their clients, students, and patients.
-CLICK HERE to check it out.

 - Ideas for Dealing with Sensitivities with Sensory Processing Disorder